Baby’s First Step and Dog Moves Out of the Way

 - Baby walks toward food bowl.

-- Dog supervises from safe distance.
+- Dog supervises from a safe distance.

-- Baby reaches for tail.
+- Baby approaches the tail.

-- Dog suddenly remembers important business elsewhere.
+- Dog remembers important business elsewhere.

 It becomes a nonstop game of tactical retreat.